mikfire/brewtarget/android/README.md

 * Run sudo android update sdk.
 Install some SDK tools (v 24.1.2 and v21.1.2 recommended).
 You may not need to do this as root, but I did since my OS installed the SDK and NDK into /opt
-* Install a few platforms (5.1 and 4.4.2 recommended).
+* Install a few platforms (5.1 is recommended).
 Don't install the stuff for tv's or wearables.
-So far, my changes are only known to work for Intel x86 Atoms.
+So far, my changes are known to work for armv7.
+It will compile for x86 Atoms, but I need to figure out how to cross compile the libpq.so
 * Install the packages and exit the tool as root

 ## Emulators